-If you want a career as a pediatrician, here is how competitive the medical specialty is to match into a pediatrics residency.
+If you want to become a pediatrician, let’s explore the level of competitiveness in matching into a pediatric residency.
 Pediatrics is the branch of medicine that involves the medical care of diseases.
 The American Academy of Pediatrics recommends people be under pediatric care through the age of 21.

 Statistics on the Pediatrics Match

 In 2022, pediatrics had a total of 3,153 applicants and 3,016 spots.
 This equates to 1.05 applicants per position.
 Of the 1,655 U.S. MD seniors who applied, 27 did not match.

 |Total Positions||Total Number of Applicants||Number of Applicants per Position|

 Osteopathic (DO) Students Matching into Pediatrics